Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jesus told a parable in Luke 12:16-21 which is a good example of greed and what happened to a certain man who was greedy.
 The man already had an abundant harvest.
 Yet he wanted to build bigger barns so he could store more crops.
 He decided to tear down his existing barns and build bigger ones.
 Then he said to himself, “You have plenty of grain laid up for many years.
 Take life easy; eat, drink and be merry.”

-The man left God out of his decision.
+The man left thanking God and giving to others out of his decision.
 Therefore, God said to him, "You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?

 The interpretation of this parable is that this is how it will be with those who store up things for themselves but is not rich toward God.
 They want to accumulate more temporal things than focusing on spiritual things.